ddpatel2606/NyTimesPracticalDemo/README.md

 3. Select the repository and hit clone.

 The github repo will be created as a new project in android studio.

+Please read this link.
+It might be helpful to you.

 Reference Link : https://developer.android.com/studio/intro/migrate.html